 The SYLFF program aims to identify and support the best students – future leaders – who will invest their integrity and motivation to help their countries orient towards global issues and solve specific local problems, using socio-political instruments and mechanisms.

 Following the vision and the legacy of the founder, support to the best students is done through scholarships granted by the Nippon Foundation.
-Scholarships are allocated to selected HE institutions around the globe, while the administration of the program is executed by the Tokyo Foundation.
+Scholarships are allocated to selected HE institutions around the globe, while the administration of the program is executed by the Tokyo Foundation for Policy Research.
 Such organization ensures for a sustainable and continuous support.
-We encourage you to listen to the message of the Chairman of the Nippon Foundation, HE Mr. Yohei Sasakawa, at the following link: www.tokyofoundation.org/sylff/about/message_sasakawa
+We encourage you to listen to the message of the Chairman of the Nippon Foundation, HE Mr. Yohei Sasakawa, at the following link: http://www.tokyofoundation.org/sylff/about/message_sasakawa

-For more general information about the program and available scholarship schemes please visit the official website of the Tokyo Foundation: www.tokyofoundation.org/sylff/about/what_is_sylff
+For more general information about the program and available scholarship schemes please visit the official website of the Tokyo Foundation for Policy Research: http://www.tokyofoundation.org/sylff/about/what_is_sylff

 The aim of implementation of the SYLFF program at the University of Belgrade is to support continuation of education of PhD students with high potential for leadership at national, regional and international level, within both public and private sectors.
 Scholarships are granted to extraordinary students of the UB Faculty of Law, Faculty of Philology, Faculty of Philosophy and Faculty of Political Sciences, for the fields of humanities and social sciences.

-Please note that the Tokyo Foundation does not accept individual applications for scholarships.
-Committees of the Tokyo Foundation, founded at HE institutions that participate in the program, are in charge of the program implementation, including call opening and selection of candidates.
+Please note that the Tokyo Foundation for Policy Research does not accept individual applications for scholarships.
+Sylff Steering Committees, founded at HE institutions that participate in the program, are in charge of the program implementation, including call opening and selection of candidates.

-Every year, the call for scholarships is announced by the Tokyo Foundation Committee at the University of Belgrade.
+Every year, the call for scholarships is announced by the Sylff Steering Committee at the University of Belgrade.

 Support programs offered by the SYLFF Association, aims to facilitate SYLFF fellows’ academic advancement, leadership development and networking among one another.
 For more information about Support SYLFF programs please visit the following link: www.sylff.org/support_programs